droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.utf8.md

 </ul>
 </div>

-One way to visualize logistic regression data is to plot the categorical response (but as numbers) and the quantitative explanatory (see below).
-Because of the nature of the categorical data there will be many points plotted on top of each other.
+One way to visualize logistic regression data is to plot the categorical response (but as their numberic codes) and the quantitative explanatory (see below).
+Because of the nature of categorical data there will be many points plotted on top of each other.
 Thus, points are plotted with transparency such that darker "points" actually represent more points.
-In the plot below you can see that tooth heights are always *semotus* until about 3 mm where some *cinereus* appear, but then they are all *cinereus* after about 3.4 mm.
+In the plot below you can see that tooth heights are always *semotus* until about 3.0 mm, there is a mix of *semotus* and *cinereus* between 3.0 and about 3.4 mm (where there are more bats), and there is all *cinereus* after about 3.4 mm.

 <img src="Lecture_LogReg_BatMorph_files/figure-html/unnamed-chunk-5-1.png" width="480" />

 This plot can be modified by thinking of narrow vertical "windows" (dashed lines below).
 The mean of the points within each of these windows is computed and plotted in the center of the window with a "blue plus sign."
 Recall that these means are also the proportions of "successes"; thus, these blue plusses also represent the proportion of *semotus* within each window.
-In the plot below, the first four "windows" have 100% *semotus*, then the percent that are *semotus* drops until it is 0% in the last three "windows."
+In the plot below, the first four "windows" up to about 3.0 mm have 100% *semotus*, the percent of *semotus* declines in windows between about 3.0 and 3.4 mm, and the percent that are *semotus* is 0% in the "windows" larger than 3.4 mm.

 <img src="Lecture_LogReg_BatMorph_files/figure-html/unnamed-chunk-6-1.png" width="480" />

-Logistic regression tries to fit a model that best represents the blue plusses (i.e., the means as with other models, but remembering that these are also proportions).
+Logistic regression tries to fit a model that best represents the blue plusses (i.e., the means as with other models, but remembering that these are also proportions of a categorical variable in logistic regression).
 However, the blue plusses are clearly not linear.
 What do we try to do when the data are non-linear?

 <div class="alert alert-info">
 <ul>
   <li>A logistic regression model attempts to fit a linear model to the proportion of "successes" and the quantitative explanatory variable.</li>
   <li>The proportion of "successes" is very rarely linear.
-The easiest way to visualize this is to realize that the propotion of "successes" must be between 0 and 1.
+The easiest way to think about this is to realize that the propotion of "successes" must be between 0 and 1.
 Thus, the line must bend at the edges to vertically stay between 0 and 1.</li>
+  <li>The bending at the edges to stay between 0 and 1 leads to an "S-curve" that is often referred to as a "logistic curve" (think of population growth from your ecology class), which is where the name "logistic regresion" comes from.</li>
 </ul>
 </div>